You shall know the truth and the truth shall set you free

 Paul, as all the other disciples, was just a man and not all-knowing.
 He also had to “grow in knowledge and in grace” to bring us the expanding revelation of Jesus’ entire Gospel as we now know it in the context of New Testament/Covenant truth, (2 Pt.
 3:18.)
 Still, Paul was indeed one of the “chosen vessels” used by Jesus to clarify many of His supernatural mysteries.

-►►► The establishment of the Pentecostal Movement pivots on the deception that the gifts of the Holy Spirit “ceased in 100 A.D. when the last apostle, John the Beloved, died.”
-By 1900, Pentecostal founders insisted that “the church” must have “a new Pentecost Revival,” or “a [second] outpouring of the Spirit as described in Acts 2; ‘evidenced’ by the speaking in tongues.”
+►►► Tragically, the dawn of the Pentecostal Movement pivoted on the deception that the gifts of the Holy Spirit “ceased in 100 A.D. when the last apostle, John the Beloved, died.”
+By 1900, it’s founders insisted that “the church” must have “a new Pentecost Revival: a [second] outpouring of the Spirit as described in Acts 2; evidenced by the speaking in tongues.”

 This forces one to ask, When and Why did the Spirit leave His temple of true believers, the body of Christ?
-If a ‘second’ Pentecost is possible, it can only happen if Jesus annulled His New Testament Covenant with believers, (Acts 2:16-21.)
-Paul declared in Rom.
+If a ‘second’ Pentecost were possible at the turn of the 19th century, it could only have happened if Jesus annulled His New Testament Covenant with believers, (Acts 2:16-21.)
+But Paul declared in Rom.
 8:9, “If anyone does not have the Spirit of Christ, he is not His.”
-This means, no one could be saved since 100 A.D., when the Spirit supposedly ‘left’ His blood-bought body.
-Did Jesus lie when He promised at His ascension He will be [in] and with all His disciples “until the end of the world?”
+This means, if the Spirit ‘left’ His temple, the blood-bought body of believers, no one could been saved since 100 A.D. when the last apostle died.
+So, did Jesus lie when He promised at His ascension that He will be [in] and with all His disciples “until the end of the world?”
 (Mt.
 29:19-20.)
 Where are such serious allegations documented in the truthful context of New Testament Scripture and substantiated, not by gift-rejecting denominations, but by true history?

-The manifestation of the Spirit’s gifts did cease in man-made churches once the religion of Christianity, the foundation of the Roman Catholic Church, was established.
-Jesus’ promise in Mt.
-28:19-20 refers only to true disciples, who were water baptized as per Jesus’ example, and taught everything He has said.
-The church began to replace the ecclesia, the gathering of Jesus’ first disciples, during the latter part of the 1st century A.D.
-“The Way,” as the ecclesia was called, was first changed to “Christianity” at Antioch, (Acts 7:48; 9:2; 22:4: 24:14; 19:9, 23, 11:19-26.)
-When Christianity was established in 4 A.D. as the official State religion of Rome under Caesar Constantine, Mary worship ruled the church system, but not the persecuted ecclesia.
+The manifestation of the Spirit’s gifts only ceased in man-made churches once the religion of Christianity, the foundation of the Roman Catholic Church, was established.
+However, Jesus’ promise in Mt.
+28:19-20 refers only to true disciples, who were water baptized as per Jesus’ example, and taught to obey everything He has said.
+The church with its false dogmas, norms and forms began to replace the ecclesia, the gathering of Jesus’ first disciples, during the latter part of the 1st century A.D.
+“The Way,” as the ecclesia was called before then, was first changed to “Christianity” at Antioch, (Acts 7:48; 9:2; 22:4: 24:14; 19:9, 23, 11:19-26.)
+When Christianity was turned into the official State religion of Rome under Caesar Constantine in 4 A.D., Mary worship ruled the church system, but not the persecuted “Way” or the Holy Spirit’s ecclesia!

-Hence, it is logic that “the glory of the Lord departed” from the church.
-However, Jesus, Who is not a man that He can lie, promised to “never leave or forsake” His obedient body of believers, the ecclesia.
-(Heb.
+Hence, it is logic that “the glory of the Lord departed” from the church system.
+However, Jesus, Who is not a man that He could lie, promised to “never leave or forsake” His true body of believers called “The Way,” (Heb.
 13:5; Acts 5:32; 1 Jn.
 2:4.)

 Among true believers who still adhered to His commandment to baptise believing disciples, neither the Scriptural indwelling of the Spirit, nor the manifestation of His gifts ever ceased, (Mark 16:16-18.)
-As recorded in Hebrews chapter 11 and through the ages, sincere believers were immensely persecuted and oppressed.
-The Calvinist-Lutheran inquisitions, with the help of ruling monarchs and the Mother Church of Rome, also brutally tortured to death, hundreds at a time, those who followed Jesus through Scriptural truth, and especially in obedience to His commandment to water baptise sincere believers by immersion.
+As recorded in Hebrews chapter 11 and through the ages, sincere believers were immensely persecuted and oppressed by the Christian church system.
+During the Middle Ages, the Calvinist-Lutheran inquisitions, with the help of ruling monarchs and the Mother Church of Rome, also brutally tortured to death, hundreds at a time, those who followed Jesus through His Scriptural truth, and especially because they obeyed His commandment to water baptise sincere believers by submersion.

 ►►► The continuance of the Spirit’s gifts through the ages prove that the Pentecostal Movement was not made from Biblical beginnings.
 It originated from the Holiness Movement and Methodism, where John Wesley taught “the first stage” of salvation by faith in Christ, and then the “second stage” of salvation that led to holiness and perfection, called ‘sanctification.”

-►►► As said, at the turn of the 19th century, in its final stage of development, fetal Pentecostalism was guided by the deception that “the gifts of the Holy Spirit had ceased with the death of the apostles.”
+►►► As said, at the turn of the 19th century, in its final stage of development before its birth, Pentecostalism was guided by the deception that “the gifts of the Spirit had ceased with the death of the apostles.”
 Thus, they began insisting on “a new Pentecost: a second outpouring of the Holy Spirit [allegedly] ‘evidenced’ by the manifestation of tongues as in Acts Chapter 2.”

-After that, in 1901, the Pentecostal Movement was officially born – but it was established on sinking sand, dragging Jesus’ blood-bought, personally born again disciples to just another Scripture-compromising church level.
-As every other denomination or division of the Roman Catholic Church, this Movement, after using the Bible to draw in disciples, then set out to make them slaves to a church system.
+Þ After that, in 1901, the Pentecostal Movement was officially born – but it was established on sinking sand, dragging Jesus’ blood-bought, personally born again disciples to just another Scripture-compromising church level.
+As every other denomination or division of the Roman Catholic Church, this Movement, after using the Bible to draw in disciples, then set out to make them slaves to their new-found church system.

 Þ Hence, they are now calling for a “fourth Pentecost” to “save the whole world” through their so-called “river of anointing,” not through the preaching of Jesus’ Gospel.
 All this is the result of building another global church on sinking sand through “lawlessness,” (Mt.
-7:21-24;) typified by false spiritual manifestations, satanic chaos, and masonic teaching; controlled by greedy, power-crazed pastors.
+7:21-24;) typified by false spiritual manifestations, satanic chaos, and masonic teaching, controlled by greedy, power-crazed clergy and even so-called Roman Catholic “bishops!”

 ►►►This “Fourth Wave” of Charismaticism might never have come into being if it weren’t for one catastrophic catalyst.